 What Can Our Spine Center Do For You?

 Our Spine Center offers a comprehensive program for patients needing spine surgery.
 We have experienced surgeons who can operate using the latest technology such as, ExcelsiusGPS® and the O-Arm™, which ensure accuracy and precision during surgery.
 Some types of back and neck surgery are much less invasive than others.
 For example, a discectomy is minimally invasive and doesn’t change spine formation, but a spinal fusion surgery does and is more invasive.
 Procedures we offer:

-Our Spine Center is supported by an integrated group of specialists that provide surgical solutions for patients suffering from spine injuries and spine disorders.
+Our Spine Center is supported by an integrated group of specialists that provide surgical solutions for patients suffering from orthopedic issues, spine injuries and spine disorders.

 This technology allows us to perform major spine surgery through minimal incision with un-paralleled safety and accuracy.
 This lowers risk and complication rates and increases surgery precision.

 Optimized 2D|3D Performance

 The O-arm provides 3D slice data and 3D fluoroscopy — a type of medical imaging that shows a continuous X-ray image on a monitor, much like an X-ray movie.

 Non-surgical and minimally invasive treatment of the spine is sometimes referred to as “conservative” treatment.
 The vast majority of back or neck problems are successfully resolved with conservative treatments.
 Treatment may be as simple as a reassurance that the problem is not serious and all that is needed...

 The ExcelsiusGPS® system creates a surgical plan based on your unique anatomy, guiding the robotic arm to a specific region of your spine, similar to a planned pathway on GPS.
 The surgeon uses this pathway to accurately conduct spine surgery with the utmost of precision.